Berthoud Pass West: No Name, Pumphouse Basin, Mount Russell, West Side, 80s & 90s

 + WEST SIDE ROUTES

 This is the West Side of the old Berthoud Pass Ski area.
 The lifts and lodge are gone, but it feels like the Pass sees as many skiers today as when the ski area was last open for lift service.
-The West Side is a popular area, and has quick access to a high point that enables you to drop into Pumphouse Basin, Current Creek, the 90s, or down the West Side and back to the Pass.
-Despite having a lot of skier traffic, the avalanche hazard in this area is significant, especially on the terrain between The Roll and The Plunge.
-The West Side Cliff area, the cliffs running from Rush Chute to Nitro Chute, was the scene of the old Berthoud Pass Bad Ass competitions.
+The West Side is a popular area, and has quick access to a high point that enables you to drop into many zones including Pumphouse Basin, Current Creek, the 90s, or down the West Side and back to the Pass.
+Despite having a lot of skier traffic, avalanche hazard remains in this area, especially on the terrain between The Roll and The Plunge.
+The West Side Cliff area, which include the cliffs running from Rush Chute to Nitro Chute, was some of the terrain used in the Berthoud Pass Bad Ass competitions near the turn of the century.

 - Season: Winter